RheagalFire/Malaria_Detection/README.md

 ## Deploying model as api-endpoint using google's AI-Platform service
 - Either download the folder `model_vgg_v3` or create your own following the instructions of [.ipynb notebook](https://github.com/RheagalFire/Malaria_Detection/blob/master/Malaria_Detection.ipynb)
+- Then go and signup for gcloud(and activate billing with free 300 dollars credit).
+- Go to `Storage` under navigation pannel and create a bucket and choose `Upload Folder` and upload the `model_vgg_v3` file.
+- Then Under the navigation pannel go to `AI-PLATFORM` and go to `models` and `create new model`.
+Create it with default settings.
+- Click on the model created and then click on `create new version`.
+- Select `pre-built container`
+- For the model_URL click browse and select your `model_vgg_3` folder.
+- Select `Python_Version==3.7`,`Tensorflow==2.3.1` and latest `ML_Runtime_version`.
+- Select your preferred machine type.(Ideally **No gpu and 7.5gb Standard cpu**)
+- Click on save.
+- Your model would be deployed as an api-endpoint within few mintutes.

+After following all these steps you will be able to run this app locally.
+You can also run this app without deploying model as an api,jus tweak the code in app.py a little bit.